MG Software.

 Payload vs Strapi (2026): Which Open-Source CMS for Next.js?

-Payload and Strapi represent two generations of open-source headless CMS.
-Strapi is the established platform with the largest community, most extensive plugin ecosystem, and a proven track record.
-Payload is the modern challenger that is TypeScript-native and offers a unique integration with Next.js.
-For TypeScript teams working with Next.js, Payload offers an objectively superior developer experience with full type safety.
-For teams valuing community support and plugin availability, Strapi remains the safer choice.
+Payload and Strapi represent two generations of open-source headless CMS with fundamentally different design philosophies.
+Strapi is the established platform with the largest community (65K+ GitHub stars), the most extensive plugin ecosystem and a proven track record across thousands of production environments.
+Payload is the modern challenger that is TypeScript-native and offers a unique integration with Next.js that no other CMS can match.
+For TypeScript teams working with Next.js, Payload offers an objectively superior developer experience with full type safety and the advantage of a single deployment.
+For teams valuing community support, plugin availability and an accessible admin interface for non-technical users, Strapi remains the safer and more proven choice.

 Payload

-Payload is a TypeScript-native headless CMS that stands out through its code-first approach and deep Next.js integration.
-Since version 3.0, Payload runs directly within your Next.js application, merging CMS and frontend into one.
-With full type safety, a powerful access control system, and support for PostgreSQL and MongoDB, Payload offers the most modern CMS experience for TypeScript developers.
+Payload is a TypeScript-native headless CMS that stands out through its code-first approach and deep Next.js integration that is unique in the CMS market.
+Since version 3.0, Payload runs directly within your Next.js application as a plugin, merging CMS and frontend into one without separate services or HTTP overhead.
+With full type safety from configuration to API response, a powerful function-based access control system, support for both PostgreSQL and MongoDB via the database adapter pattern, and a growing plugin ecosystem, Payload offers the most modern CMS experience for TypeScript developers in 2026.

 Strapi

-Strapi is the most popular open-source headless CMS in the world with a community of over 60,000 GitHub stars.
-Strapi offers an intuitive admin panel, an extensive plugin ecosystem, and an accessible content-type builder.
-While Strapi supports TypeScript, it was originally built in JavaScript.
-The platform excels in ease of use and community support with countless tutorials and integrations.
+Strapi is the most popular open-source headless CMS in the world with a community of over 65,000 GitHub stars and hundreds of thousands of active installations.
+With Strapi v5, the platform offers an intuitive admin panel, an extensive plugin ecosystem with marketplace, and an accessible content-type builder that enables non-technical users to manage content models independently.
+While Strapi v5 provides improved TypeScript support, it was originally built in JavaScript.
+The platform excels in ease of use, community support, and the availability of tutorials and integrations.

 What are the key differences between Payload and Strapi?